Benco351/Fillit/README.md

-🧩 Aggregation of Multiple Repositories This repository (Fillit) serves as an aggregation point for several codebases originally developed and maintained in separate repositories.
+🧩 Aggregation of Multiple Repositories:

+This repository (Fillit) serves as an aggregation point for several codebases originally developed and maintained in separate repositories.
 The mvp_aggregation branch consolidates these components into a unified structure for easier development, deployment, and collaboration.

 🔧 Structure of the Aggregated Branch